 - RECORD - The candidate’s record proves whether or not they actually support policies that better the general welfare of the citizenry.
 It also indicates whether or not the candidate possesses the integrity necessary to resist the influence of special interests.
 These are small but powerful groups who would impose their own selfish policies at the expense of the greater society.

-Unfortunately, we have an informational vacuum between our ears with reguard to this stuff.
+Unfortunately, I and most other voters have an informational vacuum between our ears with regard to this data for most candidates.
 Hence, our neocortices are unable to perform a rational calculation.
 This leaves the decision up to our stupid brain stems and emotional limbic systems.
-Portions of our brains that know nothing about government or current events.
-They can’t follow arguments of any complexity.
+These portions of our brains can’t follow arguments of any complexity.
 They stuff themselves with slogans and advertisements.
 They eschew fact for myth.
-They operate from biases and stereotypes, and they privilege feeling over thinking.
-The result is a political system of daunting irrationality, Some of the factors influencing their electoral decisions include:
+They operate on biases and stereotypes.
+They privilege feeling over thinking.
+The result is a political system of daunting irrationality.

 - LOOKS - 70% of elections are won by the candidate with the prettiest face.
-Another study illustrates voter preference for candidates with similar facial features to themselves.
+Another study illustrates voter preference for candidates that possess facial features similar to their own.

 - LOVELIFE - Although infidelity may say something about a politician’s character, it has no direct impact of the lives of the voters.
 My theory is that throughout evolutionary history, man tended to live in small groups.
 Hence, the chosen leader was likely to come into direct contact with the voter’s spouse.
-Individuals with power elicit a greater ability to seduce spouses.
+Powerful individuals tend to elicit a greater ability to seduce spouses.
 Therefore, prehistoric voters who chose faithful leaders were less likely to have their spouse impregnated by this leader.
 This would leave their spouse’s womb available for their own progeny.
 Ultimately, their characteristic appreciation of fidelity would be passed to their offspring.
-This is how common personality traits are evolved.

 - ELECTABILITY - Many people choose not to vote for a third party or independent candidate that they prefer because they’re unlikely to win.
 Their reasoning is that they would be throwing away their chance to help elect the lesser of two evils.
 A survey of college students shows that 79 percent of the students “felt that their vote makes a difference.”
 In reality, there is only a one in 60 million chance of a randomly selected voter affecting the presidential election.
 It much more likely that that voter will die in a car accident (1 in 1 million) driving to the polls.
 Hence, it’s irrational to believe that your vote is any more than a one data point in an opinion poll.

 - TRIBAL LOYALTY - Blind loyalty to political parties often distorts decision-making.
 Many would claim that their loyalty to a party’s candidate is a result of their agreement with that candidate’s policies.
 However, for a lot of partisans, the causality is reversed.
 Often individuals will modify their support for policies to achieve agreement with their candidate of the party to which they are loyal.
 For instance, upon the election of Barack Obama, a lot of republicans suddenly started complaining about the nation’s budget deficit.
 The odd thing is that, when George W. Bush was president, these same republicans were generally silent on the issue, despite the fact that Mr. Bush ran up $4 trillion in debt.
 At the same time, many democrats suddenly stopped complaining about the wars in Iraq or Afghanistan upon Obama’s election.
-Similarly, when Bush was in charge, these same democrats friends couldn’t stop complaining about the wars in Iraq and Afghanistan.
-Coincidence?
+It’s still unclear how having a democrat for a commander in chief can suddenly make a war morally justifiable.

 - VOTER’S MOOD - An experiment indicates that being in a bad mood while voting makes you more likely to vote out incumbents.

-- FLAGS - The appearance of the American flag makes voters more likely to vote Republican.
+- FLAGS - The mere appearance of the American flag in a voting booth makes voters more likely to vote Republican.